AntonisGkortzis/fun-in-Athens/guide.md

 *Photo taken from:* [gtp](https://news.gtp.gr)

 Ermou street is 1,5 km long road in the center of Athens, connecting Kerameikos with Syntagma Square through Monastiraki.
 The east side of the street is a pedestrian road and a very busy shopping street.
 Walking down Ermou street you cannot only shop from famous brands that are located there but you can also find a lot of places to rest, such as restaurants and cafés.
 Since it is located in the city center it is easily accessible through public transportations(bus, metro, train).
-You can also visit Ermou street before or after sightseeing in the city center, like Acropolis or Parthenon, and you can dine in the Monastiraki or Syntagma Square, that are really close to the street
+You can also visit Ermou street before or after sightseeing in the city center, like Acropolis or Parthenon, and you can dine in the Monastiraki or Syntagma Square, that are really close to the street.

 *Info retrieved from:* [Wikipedia](https://en.wikipedia.org/wiki/Ermou_Street_(Athens))